MarkWilcock/Generative-AI-Course/31 Analyse Titanic Passenger Data.md

 Here are some suggested prompts to start your analysis.
 The first prompt describes of the columns – this is useful as the variable names are difficult to understand

 *Initial Prompt*
-Acts as an data analyst.
+Act as an data analyst.
 The attached data has a partial list of passengers on the Titanic.
 Here is a description of the columns:
 * `PassengerId`
 * `Survived`, 0 = Died, 1 = Survived
 * `Pclass`, Passenger Class